hummat/bproc-pubvis/README.md

 To change the color of the rendered object, use the `--color` option using either any of the predefined colors (e.g.
 `pale_violet`), choosing from those at random (`random_color`), a completely random color (`random`), or a three-tuple of RGB values in range 0-1, e.g `[0.8,0.5,0.2]`.
-Point clouds can additionally be colored using any of the `matplotlib` [colormaps](https://matplotlib.org/stable/users/explain/colors/colormaps.html).
+Any of the `matplotlib` [colormaps](https://matplotlib.org/stable/users/explain/colors/colormaps.html) can be used as well.
 The background color can be changed using the `--bg_color` option.

+> Note: Make sure to use `--seed None` or a novel value for each run for random results.

 | Mesh                             | Point cloud                    | Background                           |
 |----------------------------------|--------------------------------|--------------------------------------|